Bug Bounty for Beginners - Reference Little Book

 ZAP is available for Windows, Linux, and macOS.
 Follow these steps to install it:

-1. Download: Visit the official ZAP download page and select the appropriate installer for your operating system.
+1. Download: Visit the and select the appropriate installer for your operating system.

 2. Install: